Mr. Matt Stanislas - Shoulder & Upper Limb Specialist Mr. Matt Stanislas, Stratford

 You would be admitted to the Day Ward and the admitting member of the nursing team would ask you some routine questions regarding your general health.

-I will see you and take you through the surgical procedure, the pro's and con's of surgery and the risks involved (reiterating the discussion we had in clinic) and would complete a surgical consent form.
+I will see you and take you through the surgical procedure, the pros and cons of surgery and the risks involved (reiterating the discussion we had in clinic) and would complete a surgical consent form.
 The hand would be marked using a marker pen to confirm the side of the operation.

-Carpal Tunnel Decompression
+• Carpal Tunnel Decompression

-You would be taken to the operating theatre and my team members would confirm your details and a few routine checks would be carried out ( such as hospital number, allergies, operation etc).
+You would be taken to the operating theatre and my team members would confirm your details and a few routine checks would be carried out (such as hospital number, allergies, operation etc.).

-After cleaning your palm with antiseptic solution I will inject the local anaesthetic around the wrist at the base of your palm.
+After cleaning your palm with antiseptic solution, I will inject the local anaesthetic around the wrist at the base of your palm.
 Patients often say, " It feels like a bee sting.

 Injection Exsanguinator